 Reviewing employee performance is an essential element of managing people.
 Here’s our guide on how to conduct staff appraisals.

-What is an employee appraisal?
+What is a staff appraisal?

 Traditionally staff appraisals take place every six months or annually to review past performance against a set of goals or objectives, assess progress against personal development plans and set future goals or objectives for the forthcoming period.